hashintel/hash/packages/engine/README.md

 > **WIP** - This section is a work-in-progress.
 Guidance on production usage will appear here.

+The CLI comes with a short help page: `cli help` or `cli -h`.
+For a more detailed explanation about the parameters are available at the long help page with `cli --help`.
+To show the help page for subcommands, Either append them to the command: `cli help single-run`, or use `-h`/`--help` after the subcommand: `cli single-run --help`.

+If one of the environment variables shown in the help page is passed, it will overwrite the default values.
+Parameters take precedence over environment variables.

 ## Main Concepts

 Being familiar with running experiments and simulations on the HASH platform will help a lot with understanding the Engine.
 The [docs](https://hash.ai/docs/simulation/?utm_medium=organic&utm_source=github_readme_engine) are also a good place to search for clarification on some terms used below when unclear.